captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 And do you know what else?

 ---
+template: noise
+loud explosion, gunfire, sirens
+---

 I’ve made a decision.

 ---

-I’m going to write to you twice a day, just to bore the pants off you, and I won’t even expect to hear anything in return.
+I’m going to write to you twice a day, just to bore the pants off you,

 ---

+and I won’t even expect to hear anything in return.

+---

 Do we have a deal?

 ---
+template: noise
+jazz playing on a radio
+---

 Jack?

----

-[Silence]

 ---

 Hey, guess what.